-Hamilton BONE & GUM GRAFTING Service
+BONE & GUM GRAFTING IN HAMILTON

 Bone and gum grafting is necessary to build up the jaw bone or rebuild gum tissue.
 People who suffer from periodontal disease may need these procedures done before restorative dental treatments, like dental inserts and crowns, can be performed.
 Our dentist uses the implant posts to mount replacement teeth onto them to restore your mouth and natural smile.
-Getting dental implants in Hamilton can provide exceptional stability to replacement teeth and dentures, and this procedure is usually done for bridges, crowns, and permanent dentures.
+Getting dental implants in Hamilton can provide long lasting stability to replacement teeth and dentures, and this procedure is usually done for bridges, crowns, and permanent dentures.

 WHAT DOES BONE AND GUM GRAFTING DO?